Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 What I liked about Demon’s Souls is that you dictate your own playstyle.
 This game doesn’t lock you into a particular class.
 So, if you want your character to be a sorcerer and a sword-fighter, by all means, go for it.

 The good news is, despite being a vexing endeavor, combat is fun and challenging.
 Once you conquer your foes, you feel invincible.
 It’s die-conquer-rinse-repeat.

 Developed by Team Ninja, Nioh often feels like the love-child of Diablo and Bloodborne.
 If you’ve already played the Souls series, the setting and combat mechanics will be instantly familiar to you.
-Its combat is fast, fluid, and unforgiving.
-If you have enjoyed your experiences in games like Bloodborne, you’ll love what Nioh brings to the table.
+Its combat is fast, fluid, and difficult.

 Nioh encourages you to explore and rewards your adventurous nature.
 Even after thirty hours, I wanted to keep going.
 Although it borrows a lot from other games of the same genre, it carves out its own identity.
 You’ll love it’s intricately crafted world.